AmpersandTarski/Ampersand/docs/conceptual/theory.md

 computers) who are distributed and work with data all the time.
 As a consequence, the data in a system changes continually.
-In practice, actors "talk to" the system through an ingress mechanism, which connects each user to the right service(s).
+In practice, actors "talk to" the system through an ingress mechanism, which connects each user to the right interface(s).
 The ingress function is provided by the deployment platform, so it is beyond the scope of this paper.
-Also, every service runs independent of other services, meaning that each service can be stopped, (re)started and substituted without disrupting the other services.
+Also, every interface runs independent of other interfaces, meaning that each interface can be stopped, (re)started and substituted without disrupting the other interfaces.

 Every system contains a dataset, which represents the state of the system.
-Every service produces and consumes events that may change the state of the system.
+Every interface produces and consumes events that may change the state of the system.
 This state is represented in a persistent store, aka the database [^3].
 Events that the system detects may cause the state to change.